traincube/html-css/README.md

 This is a starter example for a basic front end with products.

 It includes the following:
-  Block layout for mobile
+  a block layout for mobile,
-  2 column layout for larger screens (main & aside) Nav bar that links to sections in the page
+  a 2 column layout for larger screens (main & aside), a nav bar that links to sections in the page, a form example with javascript to display values in an alert.

-  Form example with javascript to display values in an alert
+All the CSS has been merged into 1 file "shopstyle.css" and linked to from the html.

-All the CSS has been merged into 1 file "shopstyle.css" and linked to from the html That file now contains the style for the overall page, the nav, and the form.
+That file now contains the style for the overall page, the nav, and the form.

 The separate stylesheets can be found in the directories for ease of